ACADEMIC EXCELLENCE

 AP Microeconomics

 AP Microeconomics is a course that provides an introduction to the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
 Topics discussed and examined in-depth will reflect the material included in the AP Microeconomics Course Description from the College Board.
 The course provides particular emphasis on the function of consumers and producers within the economic system.
-The course also offers analysis of the markets in which consumers and producers interact, as well as non-market economics.
+It also offers analysis of the markets in which consumers and producers interact, as well as non-market economics.

 AP Macroeconomics